alihashmiii/UNET-segmentation-PythonMXNET/README.md

 ###### Note: The gaps in the segmentation result can be closed with some morphological image processing operations such as a Dilation/Closing operation.
 Perhaps the results can be improved with sufficient training and suitable choice of hyperparameters.

+To do:
+- implement the network in the Wolfram Language
+- better hyperparameters